umee-network/docs/docs/governance/community-dao/other.md

 > To get started:
 > - Visit the #start-here channel in the "Community DAO" section of [Umee's Discord](https://discord.gg/umee);
 > - Assign yourself the "CD Contributor" role and "CD Other" role;
-> - Check the #cd-announcements and #other-rfc channels to get an idea of what contributions the committee will be looking for;
+> - Check the #cd-announcements and #other-rfc channels to get an idea of the type of contributions the committee will be looking for;
 > - [Use this form to submit other contributions](https://dyno.gg/form/6adc91d9).

 ## Overview